Skip to main content

 welcome.remove(at: welcome.index(before: welcome.endIndex))

-Logic Explanation: You cannot write greeting[7] directly.
-You must first calculate the String.Index object representing “the 7th grapheme cluster” and then use it to retrieve the value.
-This prevents random access from slicing a multi-byte character (like cutting an Emoji in half).
+Logic Explanation: You cannot write greeting[7] directly; you must first calculate the String.Index object representing the “7th grapheme cluster” and then use it to retrieve the value.
+This is to prevent random access from cutting through multi-byte characters (like cutting an Emoji in half).

 #

-Concept Mapping: C# allows integer indexing str[i], but this accesses a char (UTF-16 code unit), which is not necessarily a complete character.
+Concept Correspondence: C# allows integer indexing str[i], but this accesses a char (UTF-16 code unit), which may not be a complete character.

 // C#